 Lal Bahadur Shastri: Man of Peace

-Lal Bahadur Shastri was born on 2nd October 1904 in the state of Uttar Pradesh.
+Lal Bahadur Shastri was born on 2nd October 1904 in the state of Uttar Pradesh and was a great national leaders of india.
 He was conferred with the title of Shastri which in English is termed a Scholar.
 At the age of only sixteen, he left his studies to join the non-cooperation movement at the call of Gandhi.
 Later, he graduated with a first-class degree from Kashi Vidyapeeth, a national institution of higher education inaugurated by Gandhi.

 He was one of the most proactive Indian freedom fighters who participated in various movements such as the Quit India movement, the Civil Disobedience movement, and other satyagrahas led by Mahatma Gandhi.
 Lal Bahadur Shastri was incarcerated by the British for considerable periods during his lifetime.
 After attaining independence, he first became the Home Minister and later was made the Prime Minister of India in the year 1964.